awslabs/amazon-s3-find-and-forget/docs/UPGRADE_GUIDE.md

 Starting from v0.25, the queue is processed asynchronously after job creation and is stored in S3 in order to remove the queue limit.
 As a result:

-1. The fields `DeletionQueueItemsSkipped` and `DeletionQueueItems` are both removed from the `GET /jobs/{job_id}` and `DELETE /queue` APIs.
+1. The `DeletionQueueItemsSkipped` and `DeletionQueueItems` fields are removed from the `GET /jobs/{job_id}` and `DELETE /queue` APIs.
-2. A new Job Event is created when the Query Planning ends called `QueryPlanningComplete`, containing details of the query planning phase.
+2. A new Job Event is created when the Query Planning ends called `QueryPlanningComplete` that contains details of the query planning phase.
-3. After Query Planning, the `QueryPlanningComplete` event's payload is available in the `GET /jobs/{job_id}` API for a quick lookup of the
+3. After Query Planning, the `QueryPlanningComplete` event payload is available in the `GET /jobs/{job_id}` API for lookup of the
    properties:
    - `GeneratedQueries` is the number of queries planned for execution
    - `DeletionQueueSize` is the size of the queue for the Job